You are here

 - Identify potential users, intended impacts, and possible unintended negative consequences

-- Make inferences about premises and constraintsthat define the design space, and develop criteria for successconstraintslimiting factors, such as task or user requirements, materials, expense, environmental impact
+- Make inferences about premises and constraintslimiting factors, such as task or user requirements, materials, expense, environmental impactthat define the design space, and develop criteria for success

 - Determine whether activity is collaborative or self-directed